 Many courts across the country, including in North Dakota, have suspended or delayed hearings temporarily except for limited issues including emergencies.
 North Dakota has, however, recently developed the Expedited Parenting Time Mediation Program in an effort to provide an alternative way for parents to resolve disputes in light of school closings and limited court operations.
 If you already have an existing custody order, the terms remain in effect, unless and until modified by subsequent court order.
 Even so, parents may be tempted to use this pandemic as a basis to withhold parenting time and hope that if further legal action occurs, the court will agree that their actions were reasonable.
 Doing so may just be throwing fire on the flames of an already tumultuous situation.
 Regardless of the outcome, unilaterally choosing to simply disregard the terms of your court order instead of attempting to work together will result in additional legal expense, stress to yourself and your children, and could result in an unfavorable ruling.
 Courts rarely look favorably upon parents who put their own needs before those of their children, presumably even during a pandemic.

 If you are having difficulty navigating a shared parenting plan, consider talking with a family law attorney so that you can confidently move forward with a strategy that is beneficial for you and your family.
 Call us, we can help.
-Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss today either online or by calling 701-235-8000 or 877-235-8002.
+Contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys today either online or by calling 701-235-8000 or 877-235-8002.